Elizabeth Sofia Bulteel1

 Consanguinity Index=0.0%

-John Crocker Bulteel was born in 1890.1 He was the son of John George Bulteel and Maraquita Masini Grenfell.1 He married Marie Doris Petersen, daughter of Sir William Petersen, in 1919 at Watford, Hertfordshire, England.1,2 He died in 1956 at Windsor, Berkshire, England.2
+John Crocker Bulteel was born in 1890.1 He was the son of John George Bulteel and Maraquita Masini Grenfell.1 He married Marie Doris Petersen, daughter of Sir William Petersen and Flora M'Kay Sinclair, in 1919 at Watford, Hertfordshire, EnglandG.1,2 He died in 1956 at Windsor, Berkshire, EnglandG.2

-He was educated at Eton College, Windsor, Berkshire, England.1 He gained the rank of Major in the service of the Royal Buckinghamshire Hussars Yeomanry.1 He was decorated with the award of the Military Cross (M.C.).1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He lived at Leighon, Manaton, Newton Abbot, Devon, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the Royal Buckinghamshire Hussars Yeomanry.1 He was awarded the Military Cross (M.C.)1 He was awarded the Distinguished Service Order (D.S.O.)1 He lived at Leighon, Manaton, Newton Abbot, Devon, EnglandG.1

 Children of John Crocker Bulteel and Marie Doris Petersen